 5.1 The overall strategy is ambitious, involving many contributors, new technologies and standards.
 Hardware, systems, development and ongoing support have to be integrated into strategic planning and system replacement processes.

-5.2 Each contributor’s solution has to interface with other contributors’ solutions, whilst meeting local and regional requirements.
+5.2 Each contributor’s solution has to interface with other contributors’ solutions, whilst meeting local, national and regional requirements.
 WIS 2.0 will also invoke extensive alterations to current business processes.
 There is also a critical requirement for the evolution from existing information systems to WIS 2.0 not be disruptive to the present systems which have established very high availability, robustness and performance.
 These qualities are also required in WIS 2.0.

 5.3 The successful implementation of the WIS 2.0 strategy will require the participation of experts from around the world.
 Many of them are not allocated full-time to the task and already face pressing operational issues as they also support critical operational systems and procedures.
 The WIS 2.0 implementation team will have to work as a virtual team.